UVP107/WordPressAutoInstaller_Debian10/README.md

 ```
 /etc/init.d/mysqld_safe
 ```
-Tested on Debian 10 8 Debian 11
+Tested on Debian 10 and Debian 11